this needs to be cleaned up

 Tested 2019-09-05 with Git 2.11.0 using GitHub.

-in your email address.
-E.g. if your username is email@example.com
+Use %40 instead of the @ in your email address.
+E.g. if your username is email@example.com you would instead use email%40example.com like so:

-[remote "origin"] url = https://email%40example.com@github.com/githubusername/repository-name.git
+url = https://email%40example.com@github.com/githubusername/repository-name.git

-gives "suboptimal pack - out of memory
+git gc gives “suboptimal pack - out of memory” ∞

-If doing a git gc
+If doing a git gc you get:

 warning: suboptimal pack - out of memory fatal: Out of memory, malloc failed (tried to allocate 125098831 bytes) error: failed to run repack